Track Coalescence and Repulsion in Multitarget Tracking: An Analysis of MHT, JPDA, and Belief Propagation Methods: Simulation Study

 Fig.~\ref{fig:BPvsMHTvsJPDA} shows the D-Tracks, D-Center, and GOSPA curves for scenario S1.
 One can see in Fig.~\ref{fig:BPvsMHTvsJPDA}(a) that when the two targets move in close proximity, D-Tracks is increased for MHT and decreased for JPDA compared to the ground truth tracks; this indicates track repulsion and track coalescence, respectively.
-The low D-Tracks curve of JPDA for $k \rmv=\rmv 200,\ldots,250$ demonstrates that, after they coalesced, the tracks estimated by JPDA separate again only with a delay.
+The low D-Tracks curve of JPDA for $k \rmv=\rmv 200,\ldots,240$ demonstrates that, after they coalesced, the tracks estimated by JPDA separate again only with a delay.
 In JPDA*, SJPDA, and BP, track coalescence is strongly reduced.
-In the case of JPDA* and SJPDA, this is due to the special design of these methods; in the case of BP, it is due to the particle representation of the marginal posterior state pdfs and the overconfident nature of the BP method as argued in Section \ref{sec:closerlook_bp} and verified experimentally in Section \ref{sec:results_BP}.
+In the case of JPDA* and SJPDA, this is due to the special design of these methods; in the case of BP, it is due to the particle representation of the marginal posterior state pdfs and the overconfident nature of the DA-related messages in BP as argued in Section \ref{sec:closerlook_bp} and verified experimentally in Section \ref{sec:results_BP}.
+We note that JPDA*, as BP, performs approximate averaging of the DA vectors, which leads to overconfident marginal posterior DA pmfs \cite{bloblo00}.

 Furthermore, in Fig.~\ref{fig:BPvsMHTvsJPDA}(b), the D-Center curves of JPDA, JPDA*, SJPDA, and BP are generally close to the true curves.
 An exception is JPDA for $k \rmv=\rmv 200,\ldots,240$, which again reflects the fact that, after coalescence, the tracks estimated by JPDA separate again only with a delay.
 The GOSPA curves shown in Fig.~\ref{fig:BPvsMHTvsJPDA}(c) confirm the results of Figs.~\ref{fig:BPvsMHTvsJPDA}(a) and (b).
-In particular, the increased GOSPA error of MHT for $k \rmv=\rmv 100,\ldots,200$ is due to track repulsion, and that of JPDA for $k \rmv=\rmv 200,\ldots,250$ to track coalescence.
+In particular, the increased GOSPA error of MHT for $k \rmv=\rmv 100,\ldots,200$ is due to track repulsion, and that of JPDA for $k \rmv=\rmv 200,\ldots,240$ to track coalescence.
 JPDA*, SJPDA, and BP perform similarly well, with a slight performance advantage for BP.

 Still for scenario S1, Figs.~\ref{fig:AllGospaS1}(b)--(d) show the individual GOSPA error components, i.e., the localization error, the error due to missed targets (``missed error''), and the error due to false targets (``false error'') \cite{RahGarSve:C17}.
 In addition, the total GOSPA curves from Fig.~\ref{fig:BPvsMHTvsJPDA}(c) are replicated in Fig.~\ref{fig:AllGospaS1}(a) for easy reference.
 The localization error curves in Fig.~\ref{fig:AllGospaS1}(b) are seen to be similar to the total GOSPA curves; this reflects the fact that missed and false targets contribute only little to the total GOSPA error.